directus/docs/content/tutorials/1.getting-started/implement-directus-auth-with-sveltekit.md

 authors:
   - name: Eike Thies
     title: Guest Author
+description: Learn how to register, login, and protect content in your SvelteKit app.
 ---
 In this guide, we will set up a complete authentication and authorization mechanism in SvelteKit using Directus.
 The user session will be persisted via Server-Side Cookies and be used by the Directus SDK to make authenticated requests.
 As an example, we will create a new Role showing how authorization works.